CHR. Did you meet with no other assault as you came?

 would buy, they said they would buy the

 truth.
-But they that were appointed to examine them did not believe them to be any
+But they that were appointed to examine them did not

 other than bedlams and mad, or else such